splunk/addonfactory-ucc-generator/docs/quickstart.md

 After you check that the add-on was loaded correctly and all the basic operations are working, you can extend the functionality of the input by copying and pasting the automatically generated modular inputs file into the `package/bin` folder.
 The generated inputs use the Splunk SDK for Python.
 See [https://github.com/splunk/splunk-sdk-python](https://github.com/splunk/splunk-sdk-python).

-After you update the modular input code, you can run `ucc-gen` again, and then `ucc-gen` will use updated modular inputs from `package/bin` instead of generating new ones.
+After you update the modular input code, you can run `ucc-gen` again, and then `ucc-gen` uses updated modular inputs from `package/bin` instead of generating new ones.